Double-bracket quantum algorithms for diagonalization: Efficacy of diagonalization DBIs

-Regarding runtime, we may additionally consider the intuition provided by the notion of $\sigma$-decreasing: Accurate pinching is only required for approximating the GWW flow but other flow generators may also decrease the off-diagonal terms.
-One may choose to explore heuristics wherein throughout the flow pinching uses a number $R$ of phase flips independent of the flowed Hamiltonian.
-If $R$ depends polynomially on the system size, the runtime would still be exponential in the number of flow steps $N$ due to the recursion but if $N$ is kept constant it would be efficient in the system size.
-Finally, nothing prohibits variationally or experimentally checking if $R$ independent of the system size is enough to obtain a \sgd flow. \paragraph{Classical-quantum hybrids: Precompiling.} GWW flow has received a wealth of attention by quantum many-body physics theorists~\cite{wegner2006flow,kehrein_flow}.
-These existing classical algorithms can aid the quantum computation wherein the first steps of the GWW flow could be computed numerically and the classical prescription of the canonical brackets would be implemented directly by Hamiltonian simulation.
-Such precompiling is efficient in terms of the sparsity of the flowed Hamiltonian and should be preferred over running the full scheme proposed in Sec.~\ref{circuitGWW}.
-On the other hand, once the assistance of the classical computations will reach its limits the actual quantum computation can be used to extend the diagonalizing flow further.
+Regarding runtime, we may additionally consider the intuition provided by the notion of $\sigma$-decreasing: Accurate pinching is only required for approximating the GWW DBI but other generators may also decrease the off-diagonal terms.
+One may choose to explore heuristics wherein pinching uses a number $R$ of phase flips independent of the encountered sparsity.
+If $R$ depends polynomially on the system size, the runtime would still be exponential in the number of DBI steps $K$ due to the recursion but if $K$ is kept constant it would be efficient in the system size.
+Finally, on can experimentally check if $R$ independent of the system size is enough to obtain a \sgd DBI.

+\paragraph{Classical-quantum hybrids: Precompiling.} GWW flow has received a wealth of attention by quantum many-body physics theorists~\cite{kehrein_flow,wegner2006flow}.
+These existing classical algorithms can aid the quantum computation wherein the first steps of the GWW DBI could be computed numerically and the classical prescription of the canonical brackets would be implemented directly by Hamiltonian simulation.
+More specifically, a typical approximation is to restrict $\h_k$ to be a quantum Ising model with couplings depending on the recursion step $k$.
+Each of such models then can give rise to a respective bracket $\w_k$ which can be used for a double-bracket rotation.

+For example, quantum computed dephasing is not needed to run the first step of the GWW DBI for Ising models because we know $\d{\h_\text{TFIM}}$.
+Generalizing this to precompiling, which replaces the DBI by direct implementation of $s^{-s_k\w_k}$, is efficient in terms of the sparsity of the DBI Hamiltonians $\h_k$ and, if viable, it should be preferred over running the full scheme which includes dephasing.
+On the other hand, once the assistance of the classical computations will reach its limits the actual quantum computation can be used to extend the diagonalizing iteration further.

-Note, that for systems with sizes considered in the numerical examples presented in this work essentially the entire GWW flow can be precompiled.
+Note, that for systems with sizes considered in the numerical examples presented in this work essentially the entire GWW DBI can be precompiled.
 For $L=9$ the decomposition of any $\h_k$ or $\w_k$ involves at most $2^{2L} \approx 2.6\times 10^5$ different Pauli operators.
-This is the worst case upper bound on the number of interaction terms that may be necessary to precompile steps of the classically prescribed GWW flow circuit
+This is the worst case upper bound on the number of interaction terms that may be necessary to precompile steps of the classically prescribed GWW DBI circuit.
+Of course, for first DBI steps that number is much smaller and it may be a very useful heuristic to perform Hamiltonian simulation for first few steps of the GWW DBI